 Truck accidents, especially those involving tractor-trailers, can be extremely dangerous.
 Tractor-trailers are heavy, operate at high speeds, and have difficult slowing or coming to a stop.
 Underride accidents can be particularly devastating and the consequences can be life-changing and even deadly.
 You may be wondering, “What are underride accidents?”

-In this article, our truck accident attorneys explain what underride accidents are and why they are a significant risk to drivers in North Carolina.
+In this article, our truck accident attorneys explain what underride accidents are and why they are a significant risk to drivers.

 What is an Underride Accident?